tylerhiggins/project4-cs460/issues.md

 - [5] Compare last modification times of duplicate files before restoring, and inform the user
 - [6] Create a thread to restore each file
 - [7] Modify copy to work recursively on directories
+- [8] Update to use the cwd instead of /testdir
 - [9] Make sure the restoreThread closes the FP
 - [10] Make sure the recursiveRestore closes the backupDir
 - [11] use a mutex on printf("Copied %d files (%d bytes)\n",successfulFiles, totalBytes); since it is shared